 Jan Turner is primarily a sculptor and creator of installations.
 His projects work with and shift the imagination of everyday events and objects.
 By reinterpreting the function of objects and materials, he builds on conceptual art and post-minimalist sculpture.
 He tends to use traditional materials such as wood and metal, though he often works with readymade objects.
 Using these materials he creates an analogy to everyday objects, which then lose their function, though not their significance.

 Another characteristic of Turner’s work is a subtle humour that operates on the level of materials and their properties.
-Dřevo stažené plastovými řemínky I II / Wood Pulled with Plastic Straps I and II (2017) is one such example.
+Dřevo stažené plastovými řemínky I a II / Wood Pulled with Plastic Straps I and II (2017) is one such example.
 Turner’s work is characterised by its simplicity and viewer-friendliness, without being superficial.
 Připravené náhrobky / Prepared Tombstones (2015) is an installation of abstract nameless tombstones made by Ytong.
 A brief glimpse of the installation reveals immediately what the objects are making reference to, though it is by no means clear what they represent.
 The theme of cheap materials and namelessness, along with how they are stacked and prepared for use, again embodies a subtle yet cynical humorous undertone pertaining to the absurdity of human existence.
 In addition, the installation was located in Galerie Na shledanou, which is part of a former crematorium.
 A similar attitude is to be found in the wooden installation Slon / Elephant (2017), in which the representation of the animal is restricted to tusks sticking out of the ground, which we may freely interpret as a sarcastic commentary upon the rapid disappearance of species in the Anthropocene.

 The theme of the quotidian is again present in Židle / Chairs (2015), a series of acrylic paintings in which the repetitive painting of one motif from a single viewpoint offers a moment of both contemplation and caesura within the hustle and bustle of the contemporary world, as well as a certain nostalgia for the disappearance caused by the simplicity of depiction with its grey monochromicity.